-Our views are increasingly sought as an acknowledged athority on how to maintain high standards of information in the digital age is.
-Our work to anticipate and empt possible breaches of the Code - dispersing media scrums, helping people at times of grief, passing private advisory notes around the industry, and much more - is an important part of this record.
+Our views are increasingly sought as an acknowledged Ithority on how to maintain high standards of information in the digital age

+If the PCC's sails are being filled by the strong winds of technological change, we have to make sure that, on terra firma, the system is effective.
+There is, for example, still much to be done to communicate the influence that the Commission can have on a day to day is.
+Our work to anticipate and -empt possible breaches of the Code - dispersing media scrums, helping people at times of grief, passing private advisory notes around the industry, and much more - is an important part of this record.
 I attach very great significance to it; and we all at Halton House do everything in our power to make these services better known.
 The Culture, Media and Sport Select Committee, looking into the PCC in early 2007, concluded that "although not widely appreciated, this is some of the most valuable work undertaken by the Commission".
-A salient and novel feature of this report is the publication of a few case studies - with the permission of those involved if there has been no previous publicity - to illustrate what we do behind the scenes, and how we do it.
+A salient and novel feature of this report is the publication of a few case studies with the permission of those involved if there has been no previous publicity - to illustrate what we do behind the scenes, and how we do it.